janeAnezi/c8Project/README.md

     5.Open your web browser and visit http://localhost:3000 to view the project.

              ## USAGE

     Upon launching the application, you'll be greeted with the meal plan point section.

     Allocate points to different meals based on your nutritional preferences and requirements.

     Explore the interactive features and enjoy organizing your meal plans effortlessly.

-Contributing
+             ##CONTRIBUTING

     Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+              ## Acknowledgments
-Special thanks to the open-source community for providing valuable resources and inspiration.
+    Special thanks to the HerTechTrail Academy for providing valuable resources and inspiration,my coaches who have been so good at equiping me with the basic knowledge while building this part of the project.My team mates who never gave up on this project .A special thank to you all.

           Feel free to reach out if you have any questions or feedback.
 Happy meal planning! 🍽️🌟